 The CNMS website provides detailed descriptions of specific CNMS Research Capabilities that are offered to users, and this list of capabilities is duplicated in checklist form on the downloadable CNMS User Proposal Form.
 Prospective users are invited and strongly encouraged to contact CNMS staff members in the respective research areas to discuss their proposal ideas and learn more about the specific capabilities of interest to them.

 The deadline for submission of user research proposals is October 23, 2013.
 Please review the Guidelines for Submission of a CNMS User Research Proposal (below) and the Instructions for Submitting a Proposal.
 Approved projects will be granted access to CNMS facilities during the period February 1, 2014 through January 31, 2015.

 The CNMS is a highly collaborative national user research facility dedicated to the synthesis, characterization, theory/modeling/simulation, and design of nanoscale materials, and their integration into functional systems.
 The CNMS cannot provide direct research funding to users.

 Guidelines for Submission of a CNMS User Research Proposal

 specifically which part of the work is to be done using CNMS facilities: What CNMS tools and expertise will be needed to carry out which steps and on what timeline?
 Each user proposal must also clearly define the expected outcomes from the CNMS component: What are the targets or milestones that the CNMS contribution must meet in order for the overall research project to succeed?
 Please keep in mind that you are proposing a specific user project; describe the overall research program only so far as is necessary to establish the context and impact of the user proposal.

 See Tips for Writing a Competitive User Proposal.

+- Priority must be given to proposals that lie within current CNMS Capabilities.
 Proposals that require capabilities from more than one area are encouraged, as are requests for theory/modeling/simulation support for experimental projects.